zabokaa/GreenUnity/README.md

   - [W3C HTML Validator](./assets/img/readme-img/html_validation.png): No errors
   - [W3C CSS Validator](./assets/img/readme-img/CSS_validation.png):  First I had an error because my img tags in the events section had a size attribute without a srcset atrribute --> fixed: no errors
   - [Lighthouse Chrome DevTools](./assets/img/readme-img/lighthouse_afterResizingImg.png): Values for accessibility / best practise / SEO all 100, increased performance value from 74 to 99 by transforming and resizing all my images
   - [WAVE](./assets/img/readme-img/wave_validation.png): No errors for accessibility and color contrast

+- Unfixed Bugs

+  - On mobile phones, the dropdown menu in the navigation covers the page content, preventing the user from immediately seeing the top of that specific section.
+To address this issue, they must close the menu.
+Imo, this cannot be fixed using vanilla HTML alone.

 ## Technologies